EricGebhart/wp-md/README.md

 ### environment

-I use linux with zsh.
-If you are on windows you'll need at least gnu-tools.
-(shell (zsh), awk, sed) But I really don't know the specifics.
-I suppose if you
-are installing mysql you'll know something.
-OSX is similar although a bit better.
-I used to run zsh on OSX so all this shouldn't be much of a problem, _Homebrew_ to the rescue.
-Options are processed differently with Bash, and I don't care for it.
-That is probably the only thing in the script specific to zsh.

 If you would like to share what is needed for your platform do a pull request and update this readme.

 ---
 If you are wondering...
 This is shell, awk and sed.
-Yes I could have written it in Perl, or Python, or Ruby, or something else, in a single file.
-But truly would that have
-been better ?
-Faster to write ?
-Better organized ?
-Faster ?
-Those are big questions.
-This method offers encapsulation of the solution and responsibilities.
+It just evolved that way.
-There's two query files, a sed command file for the conversion, a master script, and a script specific to creating converted markdown.
-It's a nice way to build things.
+But It's a nice way to build things.
 If we get new queries, great.
 Everything is encapsulated and clear.
 Nothing is huge.
-New patterns for conversion, those go over there in the _.sed_ file.
+New patterns for conversion, those go over there in the _convert.sed_ file.
 It has, by default, a nice sustainable, maintainable architecture.
-Would any of the other languages be faster?
-I doubt it.
+I doubt that any other languages be faster.

 ---

 ## Why ?

 I needed this because I no longer had my wordpress site.
-Only the last SQLDump.
+I Only had the last SQLDump.

 ## How ?